 After that, press F10 to save and exit.
 Windows will get started after it.

-Clean Heatsink/CPU Fan (Cooler)
+Solution 3: Clean the Heatsink/CPU Fan (Cooler)

 Personally, this solution worked for me.
 I hadn’t cleaned my CPU Fan and Heatsink since the time I built the PC.
 And, because of that, dust was clogged in between the heatsink and processor.
 Due to that, the heatsink wasn’t able to increase the heat flow away from the processor.
 So, the heatsink basically takes the heat away and dissipates it, before the processor gets overheated.
 It doesn’t matter if you’re using a stock CPU fan or a different CPU cooler.
-You have to clean CPU Fan/Cooler from time to time.
+You have to clean the CPU Fan/Cooler from time to time.

 In a computer, the CPU heatsink is attached to the CPU fan.
 So, you have to remove the CPU fan to clean the heatsink.